aamarill/metrcs/README.md

-# METRCS README
+# Metrcs
 This is an application to help you track activity on other applications.
-Simply add a bit of JavaScript to your application and you're all set.
+Simply add a bit of JavaScript to your application and you're all set. :raised_hands:

-There is one implementation example documented here on the "How to use" section for an AngularJS app.
+There is one implementation example documented here in the "How to use" section for an AngularJS app.
 Also, it is explained how you could analogously use Metrcs on a Rails app. https://metrcs.herokuapp.com